kingzamzon/docs/docs/ToolsAndExamples/SDKExamples/smartContractAuthsig.md

 # Smart Contract Authsig (EIP1271)

-Currently on EOA can interface with Lit via [Authsig](/SDK/Explanation/WalletSigs/authSig) & smart contracts can't since they don't have a private key.
-This tutotial is for generating an Authsig for smart contracts using [EIP1271](https://eips.ethereum.org/EIPS/eip-1271) which is a standard way to verify a signature when the account is a smart contract.
+Currently on Externally-owned account (EOA) can interface with Lit via an [authsig](/SDK/Explanation/WalletSigs/authSig).
+With this paradigm, smart contracts can't since they don't have a private key.
+However, this tutorial will show you how to generate an authSig for smart contracts using [EIP1271](https://eips.ethereum.org/EIPS/eip-1271), EIP-1271 is a standard to verify a signature when the account is a smart contract.

 ## How to structure the Authsig

-The format of the Authsig remains the same: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/#authsig.
+The format of the authSig remains the same: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/#authsig.

 * **sig** is the actual hex-encoded signature.
 * **derivedVia** should be "EIP1271" to tell the nodes that the authSig is for smart contracts